SNHU Spotlight: Jolene Stetz, BS in Marketing Grad

 Stetz learned that her mother, who did not have a college degree, felt stuck in her life once her children grew up and moved away from home.

 “She didn't want me to ever feel trapped, or to ever feel like I had hit a wall in my life, in my career,” Stetz said.
-She believed education and experience are the way forward, and she wanted her daughter to have the ability to grow her professional life.
+She believed education and experience are the way forward, and she wanted her daughter to have the ability to grow professionally.

 After her mother passed away, Stetz decided once and for all to return to school — and made it her priority.

-Given her previous college experiences, Stetz sought a school she could rely on for support and flexibility – criteria she knew she needed.
-So, with her mother's hopes for her, paired with a better understanding of herself and her goals, she found her way to SNHU.
+Given her previous college experiences, Stetz sought a school she could rely on for support and flexibility — criteria she knew she needed.
+So, with her mother's hopes for her and a better understanding of herself and her goals, she found her way to SNHU.

 “When I got accepted to SNHU, I was ecstatic,” Stetz said.
 “I was so sure that I wouldn't even be accepted to college.”